-The Douglas County Legal Essay Contest is an annual competition for high school seniors who attend high school in Douglas County.
-Up to three cash prizes are awarded for the top essays written on the legal or law related topic chosen for that year's competition.
-The contest is sponsored by the Douglas County Law Library and the Douglas County Bar Association.
-The first contest was held in the spring of 2008.
+The Douglas County Legal Essay Contest was an annual competition held in the spring for high school seniors attending high school in Douglas County, Kansas.
+Up to three cash prizes were awarded for the top essays written on the legal or law related topic chosen for that year's competition.
+The contest was sponsored by the Douglas County Law Library and the Douglas County Bar Association.
+The contest was held between 2008 and 2012.

 Topic: The Importance of an Independent Judiciary.

 The author of each year's first place essay will have his or her name added to a plaque in the Law Library.
 In addition, a copy of each year's first place essay is kept in the Law Library.

 For more information, contact the Law Library at: email@example.com.

 Comments to: Webmaster: Kerry Altenbernd, Law Librarian, Michael J. Malone Douglas County Law Library, Judicial and Law Enforcement Center, 111 East 11th Street, Lawrence, KS 66044.